 Patients should avoid facials or face massages in the first 24 hours following treatment, as well as lying down or strenuous exercise in the first three hours following treatment.
 Patients should also avoid saunas, hot tubs and tanning beds in the first four hours after botox injection.

 How CALM Recovery Can Help After Botox

 Botox injections are a relatively safe treatment with cosmetic and medical applications.
 However, they can irritate and inflame facial skin, as well as cause infection when improperly administered and treated.
 For the best botox outcomes, patients preparing to undergo botox should consider APT™ CALM Recovery.

 CALM Recovery isn’t like other topicals.
-It uses a proprietary, dual-carrier transdermal drug delivery system called Advanced Penetration Technology™ (APT™) to deliver a potent combination of healing botanical extracts.
+It uses a proprietary, dual-carrier topical drug delivery system called Advanced Penetration Technology™ (APT™) to deliver a potent combination of healing botanical extracts.
 APT™ solves the absorption problem of most topicals and allows topically applied medications to penetrate the epidermis into the dermis and surrounding tissues safely.

 APT™ CALM Recovery doesn’t contain alcohol or any biological ingredients.
 Instead, it harnesses the power of calendula and ledum to soothe irritated, inflamed skin, as well as arnica to reduce pain and swelling and act as an antibiotic.

 Questions about CALM Recovery or other APT™ products?
 Feel free to contact us online or give us a call at 800-918-7534.